Comparing Locrating catchment indicators with local authority cut off distances

 The past is not a predictor of the future!

 The biggest of all is that the past is not a predictor of the future.
 As a perfect example, we have friends who have neighbours on either side of them whose children attend our friends' preferred school.
-These children got in before and after our friends applied for their child and yet our friend's child was not offered a place, why?
-Because it just so happened that in the year our friend's child applied, more children lived closer to the school than in the years before and after; just bad luck.
+These children where accepted in years before and after our friends applied for their child and yet our friend's child was not offered a place, why?
+Because it just so happened that in the year our friend's child applied, more children lived closer to the school than in the years before and after; just bad luck!

-So many factors are in play that it's impossible to guarantee entry based on an address, so all distances, from us (or anywhere else) need to be treated with caution.
+So many factors are in play that it's impossible to guarantee entry based on an address.
 We have an interesting article on these issues in our blog post catchment area myths.

 Going back to the local authority data, some, but not all schools will offer a place to siblings over distance (amongst a range of different admissions criteria that schools may have, even including lotteries!) and this is where the local authority data can be very helpful, because when they publish a distance based on the 'distance criterion' it has siblings excluded; in fact not just siblings, they exclude children in care, with SEN and all those that were offered a place not based on their distance from the school.